lizzonsh/devops-hafifa/01.Networks/HANDS-ON.md

 # API - HTTP Requests

 1. Before starting, read about API keys
+2. Read about Negotiate, PAT and Integration Authentication.
-2. Download postman to your endpoint
+3. Download postman to your endpoint
-3. Use postman, to GET all of the projects from all of the Collections in the Azure DevOps and sorts it by A-Z
+4. Use postman, to GET all of the projects from all of the Collections in the Azure DevOps and sorts it by A-Z
-4. Add your code to you AzureDevOps project, checkout from main when you work on it so when you do a PR we can do a code review
+5. Add your code to you AzureDevOps project, checkout from main when you work on it so when you do a PR we can do a code review